kyaocs/Similar-Biclique/README.md

 In summary, argument[1] is the input graph, arguments[2]-[5] control the index building, arguments[6]-[9] specify which index will be loaded, arguments[10][11] are the two important parameters \epsilon and \tau.

-When argument[2]=1, MSBE will build the index according to arguments[3][4][5], and arguments[6]-[11] will be ignored.
+When argument[2]=1, msbe will build the index according to arguments[3][4][5], and arguments[6]-[11] will be ignored.
 The index will be stored in the folder "datatsets" and named by the arguments, i.e., "input graph" + "alpha x 100" + "gamma x 100" + "LG/SS.bin".
 Note that for LG index, argument[5] (i.e., \gamma) is not needed and should be set as 0.

 After the index is constructed, it is ready to make index based enumeration.
 Specifically, set argument[2]=0 and argument[6]=1.
 Set arguments[7][8][9] to load the corresponding index.
 (Note that, the name of the loaded index will be dirived in a same way as above, i.e., "input graph" + "alpha x 100" + "gamma x 100" + "LG/SS.bin".
 Thus, make sure arguments [8][9] are correctly set when loading the index.
 For LG index, argument[9] (i.e., \gamma) is not needed and should be set as 0.)